Jones Co. Deputies said rescued horses were in ‘dying condition’

 “When several concerned citizens start calling, then you have to do something,” said Chief Deputy Mitch Sumrall, JCSD.
 “You have to take the citizens for their word, what they are seeing every day.”

-Sumrall said that when deputies arrived at the location on Ben Thompson Road, they started making calls to a horse rescue organization.
+Sumrall said that when deputies arrived at the location on Ben Thompson Road, they started making calls to a horse recuse organization.

 “It’s nothing we jump into immediately,” said Sumrall.
 “We first try to contact the owner; several attempts were made to try to get them to fix the problem.
 But once we failed at that, we take individuals who have a lot more knowledge in animals than us, and they go out there and make the determination whether the animals need medical treatment or not.”